 - Boil for 1–2 minutes, then drain in a colander.
 Place the onions, carrots and potatoes in a large baking dish or tray (big enough to fit the chicken and the vegetables) and pour over 125ml of water.
 Preheat the oven to 200°C. Remove the chicken from the fridge and arrange the pieces, skin side up, in a layer on top of the vegetables in the dish.

 - Pour the rest of the marinade over the chicken.
 Cover with a sheet of baking paper or foil and roast in the preheated oven for 30 minutes.
 Remove the baking paper or foil and baste the chicken with the cooking liquid.
-Roast, uncovered, for another 15 minutes or until the skin is crisp ( Baked it for about 40 minutes vs 15 minutes, turning the chicken once).
+Roast, uncovered, for another 15 minutes or until the skin is crisp (I baked it for about 40 minutes vs 15 minutes, turning the chicken once).
 Serve immediately.

 Tips: Buying a whole chicken always works out more affordable.
 If you aren’t up for dissecting it yourself, ask your butcher to cut it into pieces for you.
-Otherwise if there’s no knife-wielding butcher about you can always cheat and go for chicken thighs.
-If you’re unsure whether the chicken is cooked through, pierce with a sharp knife and the juices from the chicken should come out clear.
+Otherwise, if there’s no knife-wielding butcher about you can always cheat and go for chicken thighs.
+If you’re unsure whether the chicken is cooked through, pierce with a sharp knife and the juices from the chicken should come out clean.

 Get ahead: The veg and chicken can be prepared up to a day in advance, then simply pop it all in the baking tray and cook as indicated in the recipe.